All Episodes

 A couple of questions about it.

-For example, can you remote view what is to come in your own life, or as a really big question, can you remote view your TOD, time of death?
+Or as a really big question, can you remote view your TOD, time of death?

 Initially, I thought you could, but I'm not sure now.

-I, in fact, Long before I knew what remote viewing was, I've been psychic since I was probably four.
+I, in fact, long before I knew what remote viewing was, I've been psychic since I was probably four.

-My twin sister, unfortunately, has now passed.
+And my twin sister, my twin sister, unfortunately, has now passed.

-Everybody stayed away from me for that reason, but it never happened.
+And everybody stayed away from me for that reason, but it never happened.

 And then I started having a vision of leaving Vietnam on a bright yellow plane, which didn't make any sense at all.